wangyandong-ningxia/photoinfo-localization/README.md

 ## Note

 As Photos/Camera app uses different rules to locate strings file for some languages in different iOS versions, each pair of folder below actually contains the same ```PhotoInfo.strings``` file.
-And the duplicate one will be removed automatically by the [PhotoInfoTool](https://github.com/wangyandong-ningxia/photoinfo-localization/blob/master/Tool/PhotoInfoTool.m) when installing Photo Info.
+The duplicate one will be removed automatically by the [PhotoInfoTool](https://github.com/wangyandong-ningxia/photoinfo-localization/blob/master/Tool/PhotoInfoTool.m) when installing Photo Info.
 It's no big deal for now but it's not a good idea to put duplicate files in a single ```deb``` package.
 It will be resolved in the next major release of Photo Info via post-install script.

  <table>
   <tr>